kanaria69/Mainecoco/README.md

-## It's only a murder of crows if there's probable caws.
+## Sore throats are a pain in the neck!